Close

 Step 1: Determine Your Visa Category

 Identify the specific visa type based on your travel purpose, duration, and nationality.
-Short-stay Schengen visas cover tourism, business, and visits up to 90 days, while national visas are required for longer stays including work, study, or family reunification.
+Short-stay Schengen visas cover tourism, business, and visits up to 90 days within a 180-day period, while national visas are required for longer stays including work, study, or family reunification.

 Step 2: Gather Required Documentation